Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Results

-Starting from approximately $z \sim 1$, recurring mergers sustain large levels of turbulence within $\rm R_{500}$, injecting a budget of total turbulent kinetic energy up to $\sim 2\cdot10^{61}\rm\ erg$.
+Starting from approximately $8 ~\rm Gyr$, recurrent mergers sustain large levels of turbulence within $\rm R_{500}$, and inject a significant budget of turbulent kinetic energy.
+By summing all the recorded turbulent kinetic energy by our tracers, we measure up to $2\cdot10^{62}$ erg of solenoidal turbulent kinetic energy injected in the cluster during the assembly of most of the cluster mass, followed by an overall injection of $3\cdot10^{61}$ erg at the end of the simulation.
 This turbulent budget, in turn, leads to an increase in CRe energy (both in the CT and CST models), which is key for the formation of extended radio sources.
 Figure \ref{fig:energy_distribution} shows the ratio between the CRe energy and the kinetic energy measured for all tracers in the MegaRH region, shortly before and after the last important merger experienced by the cluster.
 The distribution of CRe energy gets significantly wider after the merger, following the re-acceleration by the turbulence injected in this region.
 In the $\sim 1.8 \rm ~Gyr$ time difference considered here, the differences in the CRe distribution, or in the ratio between CRe energy and kinetic energy remain significantly larger than the differences of the distribution of turbulent kinetic energy across the same time difference.
-This is consistent with the fact (already suggested in our Paper I) that a large fraction of CRe in this regime can reach a long-term balance between gain and losses, while in the same time a significant fraction of the turbulent kinetic energy gets thermalised (consistent with the increase of thermal energy measured over the same timescale.
+This is consistent with the fact (already suggested in our Paper I) that a large fraction of CRe in this regime can reach a long-term balance between gain and losses, while in the same time a significant fraction of the turbulent kinetic energy gets thermalised (consistent with the increase of thermal energy measured over the same timescale).
+Based on the quantities recorded by tracers, we measure that the solenoidal turbulent kinetic energy is initially $\sim 19\%$ of the total energy after the assembly of the bulk of the cluster mass, and it decreases to $\sim 4\%$ by the end of the simulation, marking a gradual thermalisation of the kinetic energy induced by accretion events.
+During the same time, however, we measure a steady increase in the estimated total energy of all CRe in our tracers, which amount to $6\cdot10^{-5}\%$ of the total gas energy at $\sim 8 ~\rm Gyr$ and finish having $4\cdot10^{-4}\%$ of the total gas energy towards the end of the simulation.